dDipankar/DeepGuide/README.md

 ## Citation
 If you have used this tool in your publication please cite this

 **Genome-wide functional screens enable the prediction of high activity CRISPR-Cas9 and -Cas12a guides in *Yarrowia lipolytica***.
 Dipankar Baisya, Adithya Ramesh, Cory Schwartz, Stefano Lonardi, and Ian Wheeldon.
-Submitted
+Nature Communication, 2022

 [![DOI](https://zenodo.org/badge/404852665.svg)](https://zenodo.org/badge/latestdoi/404852665)